Author’s note: I originally published this post back in May 2018, but things have changed since then!

 This will leave your desired floaty thing hanging where you wanted it!

-This strategy can be used for everything from making fake walls out of Eorzean maps to creating fake staircases with Riviera wall shelves and more.
+Again, you can see exactly how it works in this video.
+The principles apply for pretty much everything from making fake walls out of Eorzean maps to creating fake staircases with wooden beams and more.

 You can make your own staircases—and walk on them, too.

 This was a crazy discovery.
-One of the hallmarks of Alice’s housing designs is her multi-level approach, which of course needs staircases so it isn’t just as disappointing as all those places you can’t get to until you can fly.
+One of the hallmarks of a favourite designer’s work, Alice Lucis’caelum, is her multi-level approach, which of course needs staircases so it isn’t just as disappointing as all those places you can’t get to until you can fly.

-She does a bunch of unique things with her stairs, but her typical approach is to use the floating glitch to place a series of Riviera wall shelves.
+She does a bunch of unique things with her stairs, but her typical approach has been to use the floating glitch to place a series of Riviera wall shelves.
 You can’t step on those, though, so you’ll need a zabuton cushion for each step to make it traversable.

 And once you have stairs figured out, it’s time for my favourite glitch of all.